 - Here’s a classic — egg cartons.
 If you use cardboard cartons, you can cut them apart and place the entire cup in your garden plot.
-The cardboard will disintegrate and allow the root system to expand into the existing soil.
+The cardboard will disintegrate, allowing the root system to expand into the existing soil.

 - Recycle juice cartons.
 Make sure you put drainage holes in the bottom.

 - Use half or ¾ of a lemon rind.
-When the weather is right, you can plant the whole thing directly into the ground.
+You can plant the whole thing directly into the ground when the weather is right.

 - Go through your old Mason jars, chipped cups, and bowls and use those for your plantings.